geryb-bg/gery-web/blog/Forms, Web Components and Redux/article.md

 }
 ```

-And our `MissionsForm` component will look like this:
+And our `MissionsForm` component will also need to be connected:

 ```js
 export class MissionsForm extends connect(store)(LitElement) {